lunchboxer/article-keeper/static/articles-md/1103A-legends-and-lore-spooky-stories-from-your-familys-past.md

 1. What are two types of legends described in the article?

-   a) Urban legends and family names
+   a.
+Urban legends and family names
-   b) Ancestor adventures and spooky legends
+   b.
+Ancestor adventures and spooky legends
-   c) Origin tales and urban dangers
+   c.
+Origin tales and urban dangers
-   d) Family secrets and haunted houses
+   d.
+Family secrets and haunted houses

 2. Based on the article, why might family legends get started?

-   a) To explain names
+   a.
+To explain names
-   b) To share wisdom
+   b.
+To share wisdom
-   c) To hide secrets
+   c.
+To hide secrets
-   d) All of the above
+   d.
+All of the above

 3. The passage states that urban legends ___.

-   a) Are folklore warnings about danger
+   a.
+Are folklore warnings about danger
-   b) Are always 100% factual
+   b.
+Are always 100% factual
-   c) Cannot be scary stories
+   c.
+Cannot be scary stories
-   d) Are never repeated
+   d.
+Are never repeated

 4. What do family origin legends explain?

-   a) Where surnames came from
+   a.
+Where surnames came from
-   b) How cities were created
+   b.
+How cities were created
-   c) Why ancestors migrated
+   c.
+Why ancestors migrated
-   d) How folklore began
+   d.
+How folklore began

 5. Based on the article, why should you ask elder relatives about legends?

-   a) To gather exciting fictional tales
+   a.
+To gather exciting fictional tales
-   b) To learn about your family's past
+   b.
+To learn about your family's past
-   c) To find clues about secrets
+   c.
+To find clues about secrets
-   d) Both B and C
+   d.
+Both B and C

 6. What is the main idea of the article?

-   a) Legends are fictional tales made up for fun.
+   a.
+Legends are fictional tales made up for fun.
-   b) Scary legends are told to frighten children.
+   b.
+Scary legends are told to frighten children.
-   c) Family legends provide clues about your heritage.
+   c.
+Family legends provide clues about your heritage.
-   d) Urban legends are silly and pointless stories.
+   d.
+Urban legends are silly and pointless stories.

 ## Answer Key